Xen0ph0n/MIDAS/README.md

 - Currently the program works to extract exif data from all files in a given directory.
 - It computes an MD5hash and time stamp for each file and add that to the JSON
 - It then adds the metadata in json format to a mongo DB collection of your chosing
 - Then it will use the information in (-y TARG default:"midasyararules.yar") to perform detection based on the metadata.
-Detections will be logged at a WARNING level for easy ident.
+Detections will be logged at a WARNING level for easy ident and also added to the JSON data with key 'YaraAlerts'
 - It then has the ability to either (-d) delete or (-m) move files once scanned to a configurable destination.
 - It will then pause 15 seconds (configurable with -s) and repeat this process with no further interaction, logging all DB Submissions, and file moves/deletes